s-andrews/seurat-disk/README.md

 ```
 NB: The only difference in this fork is that I've reduced the version
 dependency of hdf5r to 1.0.0 which is the latest version we can install
-on the version of the hdf5r which ships with CentOS7.
-I know this version
+on the version of the hdf5 library which ships with CentOS7.
+I know
-works fine with Seurat, so I suspect the higher version isn't actually
+this version works fine with Seurat, so I suspect the higher version
-needed in seurat-disk and I can get away with this without having to go
+isn't actually needed in seurat-disk and I can get away with this without
-chasing down a tree of library dependencies.
+having to go chasing down a tree of library dependencies.

 Time will tell...
 ```